What is Social License to Operate?

 The rising cost of social risk

-The cost of losing social licence
+The cost of losing social license

-When social licence breaks down the impacts can be significant.
+When social license breaks down the impacts can be significant.
 Projects may be delayed for months or years.
 Costs can increase, trust can break down, and reputations can take a long time to recover.

 In some cases, projects do not proceed at all.
 Around the world, unresolved community concerns have contributed to billions of dollars in delayed or cancelled investment.